Marketing Mix

 Other Marketing Mix Strategy Examples

-Since McCarthy came up with the four P’s in the 1960s, others have used it to create their own marketing mix strategies, including the 7 P’s model and the Boston Consulting Group Matrix.
+Since the 4 P’s were introduced in the 1960s, others have used it to create their own marketing mix strategies.
+This includes the 7 P’s model and the Boston Consulting Group Matrix.

-The 7 P Marketing add three additional areas to evaluate the marketing mix, including:
+The 7 Ps of Marketing add three additional areas to evaluate the marketing mix, including:

 The Boston Consulting Group Matrix

-The Boston Consulting Group Matrix works from the assumption that the most effective way to market products is by identifying the type of customers that the product appeals to then aligning the marketing strategy and mix to the customer type.
+The Boston Consulting Group Matrix assumes that the most effective way to market products is by identifying the type of customers that the product appeals to, then aligning the marketing strategy and mix to the customer type.

 How to Interpret the BCG Matrix

-Tactics are short-term steps to sell a specific product to a specific, identified market.
-Strategy is the long-term, forward-thinking plan to address sales in the market.
-The strategy to reach the target market comes first, then the marketing mix develops to support the strategy.
+Strategy is the long-term, forward-thinking plan that addresses sales in the market.
+The strategy to reach the target market comes first.
+Then, the marketing mix (tactics) is developed to support the strategy and sell a specific product to a specific, identified market.

 For example, Progressive Insurance's strategy appears to be to dominate the market for home and auto insurance by promising low prices.
 To do so, they use a recognizable spokesperson (Flo), television commercials, search engine marketing, and social media marketing.